By browsing our site you agree to our use of cookies. Click here to agree to the use of cookies on our website and remove this message.

 Peter has been in education professionally for 40 years, teaching in Middle Schools in Oxford, doing advisory work, teaching Higher education and as a Primary Headteacher at Harwell Primary School.
 He retired from that post in September 2014, but continued as Chair of OPHTA (Oxfordshire Primary Headteachers; Association), was elected to become Chair of the National Network of Chairs of Headteachers’ Groups in June 2014.
 He has been a member of NAPE since 1999 and became a NAPE council member in 2015, serving on the editorial board for Primary First since 2017 and becoming Information Officer in 2018.
 In January of 2015 he co-founded the Oxford School of Thought, an independent Education Think Tank.
 He is a trustee of another charity, Full Circle, which is well regarded for its ground breaking intergenerational work.
 He is a board member of Active Oxfordshire, (the County Sports Partnership).
 He is an Associate Lecturer at Oxford Brookes University, as a part time supervisor for students training in schools to be teachers.
 He is part of the management team for Oxfordshire’s Headteacher and Deputy Head Conferences.

-Editor of Primary First
+Editor of the Primary First Journal

 Early Years Representative